Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 Know More: Landmine Row: Muscle Worked, Form, Benefits

-The Sumo landmine deadlift targets the hamstrings, glutes, and upper back, traps, but also has a greater emphasis on stretching and strengthening the adductor and hip muscles due to the wide stance.
+It targets the hamstrings, glutes, upper back, and traps but also emphasizes stretching and strengthening the adductor and hip muscles due to the wide stance.

 How To Do Sumo Landmine Deadlift